 - This is more of a content oriented issue than a visibility one, but I reserve the right to turn down any commission for any reason without explaining myself.

-Is it ok to share official Supercell art on other sites?
+Is it ok to share your art on other sites?
 Can I make avatars, PFPs, stickers, etc?

 Sure!
-And while I won't require it, I would certianly appreciate linking back here if you do, or at least be willing to let poeple know how to find me if they ask.
+And while I won't require it, I would certianly appreciate linking it back to me in some way if you do.
+At the very least, be willing to let poeple know how to find me if they ask.

 Is it ok to make fan art/fiction/music etc?

 Definitely!
-I'm always thrilled to hear that people like Supercell enough to make fan works.
+I'm always thrilled to hear that people like my work enough to make fan art.
 So feel free to create to your hearts' content!

 If you do make some, you're welcome to send it my way.
 I might end up hosting it on the website (with proper credit, of course).
 Do note that in the interest of keeping the website accessible to all audiences, I can't host NSFW art.

-Is it ok to commission/do commissions of Supercell content from other artists?
+Is it ok to commission/do commissions of your characters from other artists?

 I'm very lax about the whole "this is my stuff!
-Get off my copyright!" thing, and I'm only ever going to take issue with something under extraneous circumstances like, say, a corporation starts creeping in for some reason.
+Get off my copyright!" thing, and I'm only ever going to take issue with something under extraneous circumstances.

 Is it ok to ship your characters even if they're non-canonical?